QichangMa/course_sts101/Unit01.md

+---
+layout: default
+title: "STS101: Introduction to Science, Technology, and Society"
+course_description: "This course explains developments in science and technology in terms of their interactions with social, cultural, environmental, and other issues.
+This course will prepare you for the STS major by introducing its core components: the philosophy of science, history of science, history of technology, science and ethics, and science policy."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Introduction to STS** <span id="1"></span> *This unit will introduce you to Science and Technology Studies.
 STS draws from several disciplines, primarily in the humanities and social